Jonathan2251/lbd/_sources/elf.rst.txt

 code in his book.
 It's a Chinese book of “System Software” in concept and practice.
 This book does the real analysis through binutils.
-The “System Software” [#]_ written by Beck is a famous book in concept of telling readers what about the compiler output, what about the linker output, what about the loader output, and how they work together.
+The “System Software” [#beck]_ written by Beck is a famous book in concept
+telling readers what the compiler output about, what the linker output about, what the loader output about, and how they work together in concept.
-But it covers the concept only.
 You can reference it to understand how the **“Relocation Record”** works if you need to refresh or learning this knowledge for this chapter.

-[#]_, [#]_, [#]_ are the Chinese documents available from the cpu0 author on
+[#lk-out]_, [#lk-obj]_, [#lk-elf]_ are the Chinese documents available from the cpu0 author on web site.
-web site.

 ELF format